wilstrup/sr-oligo-gapmer/blog_post.md

 First we will use the QLattice to find a mathematical expression that will serve as a hypothesis for the relation between LNA ASO design and toxicity solely on region A. The key point of a hypothesis is to be able to invalidate it.
 Along these lines we will scrutinize this hypothesis by testing whether it generalises to region B.

-Previous work has shown that a reasonable threshold for caspase activation is 300% [(Deickmann et al)](https://doi.org/10.1016/j.omtn.2017.11.004).
+Previous work has shown that a reasonable threshold for caspase activation is 300% [(Dieckmann et al)](https://doi.org/10.1016/j.omtn.2017.11.004).
 We will use this as the cutoff value for training a QLattice classifier model: below this value the drug is seen as having low/mid levels of toxicity (negative class), while above this threshold the drug is seen as very toxic (positive class).

 It should be noted that we will not be optimizing for potency (knockdown).